Agency SOPs That Actually Get Used (Not Filed)

 Priority 4: Edge Cases and Problem Resolution

-Client Escalation What happens when a client is unhappy?
+Client Escalation.
+What happens when a client is unhappy?
 Who handles it?
-What authority do team members have?
+What authority do team members have to offer discounts or extra work?

 Example SOP: Client Complaint Handling